Tips for successful renovation project:

 Here, I will explain the steps one could take toward a renovation job with minimal risks.
 There are challenges in each project, and in order to deal with them in the proper manner requires patience and knowledge.
 I hope the following will help you to get the necessary knowledge and confidence for your next project.

-2- The following improvements are considered a small project: changing windows; redoing the kitchen counter and floors or bathroom retrofit; painting; replacing the handrails or guardrails; replacing the floor covering; curtains and blinds replacement; crown molding baseboard and casing addition or replacement; painting; insulation addition; re-roofing; doors replacements; closet addition; repairs on the facade of the building; changing heating system or hot water tank; changing gutter and down pipes; repairing fascia boards or window trims; adding solar heater; redoing the drain tiles.
-Usually, they do not require city permit and it’s much easier to deal with:
+2- The following improvements are considered a small project: changing windows; redoing the kitchen counter and floors or bathroom retrofit; painting; replacing the handrails or guardrails; replacing the floor covering; curtains and blinds replacement; crown moulding baseboard and casing addition or replacement; painting; insulation addition; re-roofing; doors replacements; closet addition; repairs on the facade of the building; changing heating system or hot water tank; changing gutter and downpipes; repairing fascia boards or window trims; adding solar heater; redoing the drain tiles.
+Usually, they do not require a city permit, and it’s much easier to deal with:

-- If you don’t want to experiment your ability to do things, follow the following steps: first, investigate about the product you would like to install by searching online; visit department stores or invite designers or contractors to offer their opinions.
-If you want to hire a designer they will charge you for their opinion, but you’ll get more professional result and you’ll minimize the risk in your investment.
-However, some contractors have design ideas that could help or have a designer on-board which can help on the process.
-Many contractors don’t charge fees to come up with the quote but some do.
-Make sure to ask before hand to avoid surprises.
+- If you don’t want to experiment with your ability to do things, follow the following steps: first, investigate the product you would like to install by searching online; visit department stores or invite designers or contractors to offer their opinions.
+If you want to hire a designer, they will charge you for their opinion, but you’ll get more professional results, and you’ll minimize the risk in your investment.
+However, some contractors have design ideas that could help or have a designer on board who can help with the process.
+Many contractors don’t charge fees to come up with the quote, but some do.
+Make sure to ask beforehand to avoid surprises.

 Choose a contractor:

-What you need to know before getting in a contract: make sure the contractor carries WCB, construction liability insurance and has good referrals.
-Contact their referrals and make sure they are happy with his or her work.
-Being member of an association is not an added value, anyone can become a member of an association by paying their membership fees including BBB.
+Before getting in a contract, you need to know that the contractor carries WCB, construction liability insurance, and has good referrals.
+Contact their referrals and make sure they are happy with their work.
+Being a member of an association is not an added value; anyone can become a member of an association by paying their membership fees, including BBB.
 You can check their standing in BBB to make sure the contractor doesn’t have a claim.
 Make sure they already have or will obtain the municipal working license.

-A general contractor has better access to trades and material with better price and is responsible for each trades’ job.
-When you hire trades separately, you have to be the manager for their scheduling and their work.
-This would need building knowledge to know the chronological order for each trade.
+A general contractor has better access to trades and materials at a better price and is responsible for each trades’ job.
+When you hire trades separately, you must be the manager of their scheduling and work.
+This would need building knowledge to know the chronological order of each trade.